UBACteam/ARCapstone/README.md

+## Umass Lowell ARCapstone

+Project contains Unity ARKit plugin utilizing apple ARKit 2.
+Currently, development is being done to the **UnityARObjectAnchor** scene.
+The main scripts concerned with at the moment are **UnityARCameraManger.cs** and **GenerateObjectAnchor.cs**.

+The below documentation describes the forked Unity-ARKit-Plugin.

 # Unity-ARKit-Plugin #

 [**Latest Update:** This plugin now supports new ARKit functionality exposed in ARKit 2.0.
 See [Whats New In ARKit 2.0](./docs/WhatsNewInARKit2_0.md) for details.]